alessandrobologna/dynamodb-event-store/README.md

 and then verify that records are placed in the buffer table and then moved to the event table.

 ### Notes
-This project is also using AWS x-ray to provide resource utilization metrics.
+This project is also using AWS X-ray to provide resource utilization metrics.
 The default capacity set for the DynamoDB *buffer* table is 100 reads, 100 writes.
 The capacity for the event table is 10 reads, 50 writes.
 This can be adequate for a small to medium load.
 Using DynamoDB autoscaling may also work well for moderately spiking load.